 Palliative care is specialized medical care for people with serious illnesses given at the same time as other medical therapies, including curative treatments.
 It focuses on providing relief from the symptoms, pain, and stress of a serious illness.
 Whatever the diagnosis, the goal is to improve the quality of life for both the patient and family.
 Sensitivity to cultural, religious, and social concerns is also important.
 It can be offered at the same time as other medical therapies.

 Palliative care is provided by a team of doctors, nurses, nurse practitioners, and other specialists who work together with primary care physicians to provide additional support for the patient and family.
 It is appropriate at any stage of a serious illness.
-Inpatient consultation is also provided at Kent and Women & Infants hospitals, as well as at Women & Infants’ Program in Women’s Oncology.
+Inpatient consultation is also provided at Kent Hospital and at Women & Infants Hospital Women’s Oncology Program.

 In 2012, Care New England joined a nationwide initiative, The Conversation Project, along with 10 other pioneering organizations, to support an effort by the Institute of Healthcare Improvement (IHI) to better-prepared health care providers to receive and respect patients’ wishes and end-of-life care.